 Contact Our Firm | Free Consultation

 Contact our office today to discuss your Social Security claim and learn more about what we can do to help you.
 You can reach us online or call 203-285-3593 or 866-530-7228 to arrange a free case evaluation.
-We are located in North Haven, in proximity to the intersection of I-91, I-95 and I-84.
+We are located near New Haven, in proximity to the intersection of I-91, I-95 and I-84.
 For your convenience, evening and weekend appointments are available.

 We handle all Social Security cases on a contingency fee basis.
 That means you pay no attorney fees unless we obtain benefits for you.